A Simple Step-by-Step Guide to Investing

 Schedule Monthly Investments

-If you prefer to invest in index fund ETFs (which usually have lower fund expenses than index mutual funds), Betterment and M1 Finance let you buy partial shares so all of your money gets invested each month.
+If you prefer to invest in index ETFs (which usually have lower expense ratios than index mutual funds), Betterment and M1 Finance let you buy fractional shares so all of your money gets invested each month.

 Remember, not every online broker lets you buy partial ETF shares.